 4. Do not visit dance bar frequently

-Dance bars are an incredible place for those who enjoy dancing, and it is suitable to spend quality time with friends.
+Dance bars are incredible place for those who enjoy dancing, and it is suitable to spend quality time with friends.
 Though there are several dance bars present in city areas of Kathmandu, people do not perceive going to dance bars frequently as a good habit.

 If you have a habit of going to dance bars most often, then people here may have a bad impression of you.
-They may perceive you as a bad person or even mistake you as a pedophile.
+They may perceive you as a bad person or even mistake you for a pedophile.

 You should know that people are extra careful around foreigners here.
 They do not easily trust foreigners.
 In such a scenario, you do not want to spoil your image by going to dance bars frequently.